vanepp/FritzingCheckPart/README.md

 This doesn't matter on Windows as the file system is case insensitive however it does matter on Linux and probably MacOS where the file system is case sensitive and the wrong case file will not be found.
-Change either the fzp or the file in the file system to the same case and all will be well on all systems.
+Change either the FZP or the file in the file system to the same case and all will be well on all systems.
 While I could correct this in the fzp file it seems better to do it manually because it isn't clear whether the fzp file is incorrect or this particular file system is incorrect, and thus is better left to a human decision rather than a program.